Anthrax - Medical Condition

 It is quite rare for meat to be contaminated with the bacteria that causes anthrax in North America.
 Therefore, intestinal anthrax is very rare on this continent.

-Inhaled anthrax is by far the most dangerous form of this infection, but also the rarest.
+Pulmonary anthrax is by far the most dangerous form of this infection, but also the rarest.
 It causes symptoms that start out like the flu.
 These symptoms include fever, chest discomfort, malaise, tiredness, and dry cough.
-The signs of illness appear as early as 48 hours after the spores of the bacteria have been inhaled.
+Symptoms usually appear a week after infection, but may take up to 2 months to show up.

 If the symptoms are not treated quickly, the infection can rapidly turn into a severe infection similar to pneumonia (inflammation of the lungs).
 Shortness of breath, high fever, fast heart rate, and heavy sweating then develop.
 Meningitis (swelling of the brain) and pain in the abdomen follow.
 Few survive more than a few days beyond the development of these types of symptoms.
-Fortunately, early treatment decreases the risk of death.
+Fortunately, the risk of death for patients given early and aggressive treatment decreases to around 45%.

 If cutaneous anthrax is not treated, the bacteria may get into the bloodstream and cause more serious symptoms.
 Signs of spreading infection include fever, chills, and swollen lymph glands close to the area of the sore.